eyelean7/specialty_foods/README.md

-# README
+# Story Time

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+### Description
+This website allows users to create a story, one sentence at a time.
+The page will generate a random image to inspire the user.
+Sentences can be updated or deleted as well.

+### Instructions

+* clone repository

+* in the terminal navigate to the directory

+* run the following commands:
+* `bundle install`
+* `rake db:create`
+* `rake db:migrate`

+### Details

-* Ruby version
+* Ruby version 2.2.4

 * System dependencies